 Preparing your child to sleep away from home

-It’s a good idea to explain to toddlers what’s going to happen in words they can understand.
+For toddlers, it’s a good idea to explain what’s going to happen in words they can understand.
 For example, ‘You’re having a sleepover at Nanna’s.
 She’ll give you milk and a story before bed, just like we do at home.
 I’ll see you tomorrow’.

 - where they’re going